proveskit/Documentation/docs/core_documentation/hardware/FC_board.md

 # Overview
-The PROVES kit Flight Controller is part of the Pysquared architecture that harbors all of the satellites core operations
+The PROVES Kit Flight Controller is part of the PySquared architecture that harbors all of the satellites core operations
 ## Getting Started

 ## Utilized Parts